-Many smartphones and tablets also come with a virtual assistant that can operate your device using voice commands.
-This can be useful if you find it difficult to see things on your screen, or if you find a touchscreen hard to use.
-It can also be useful in an emergency, as you can tell it to call someone if you can't make it to the phone.
+Many smartphones and tablets also come with a virtual assistant that can be voice activated.
+This means you can tell them what to do simply by speaking to them.
+It can be a useful feature if you find it difficult to see things on your screen, or if you find a touchscreen hard to use.
+It can also be useful in an emergency, because you can tell it to call someone if you can't make it to the phone.

-Most of the rest of the technology on this page requires a smartphone or a tablet to use.
+Most of the rest of the technology on this page requires a smartphone or tablet, and an internet connection to use.

-You might benefit from wearable smart technology, such as smart watches and fitness trackers.
-Both work when connected wirelessly to a smartphone.
+Wearable smart technology includes devices such as smart watches and fitness trackers.
+Both work when connected wirelessly to a smartphone through an internet connection.

 A fitness tracker can help you monitor your overall fitness, including counting your steps, measuring your heart rate, and seeing how well you're sleeping.

 Smart watches can do a lot of the things your smartphone can do, including making and receiving calls and texts.
-They can also use certain apps, some of which can monitor your wellbeing and remind you when to take medication.
+Some apps can monitor your wellbeing and remind you when to take medication.

 One benefit of wearable devices is that they can be harder to lose, since you wear them.
 Some models can also be voice activated.

-You can connect smart speakers to other smart devices, such as smart home devices (see below) so you can control lots of other things using your voice.
+You can connect smart speakers to other smart technology, such as smart home devices, so you can control lots of other things using your voice.
 If you need help and can't reach your phone, you can call out to your smart speaker to contact someone for you.